Peaches and Cream Layer Cake

 Looking for other cakes with fruit?

-We have so many fruit flavored cakes that we just love.
+We have so many fruity cakes that we just love.

 Here are a few layer cakes that are perfect for birthdays, summer parties, or just because!